cloro

 It works in three steps:

-1. Retrieval: The engine searches its index (or the live web) for documents relevant to the user’s query.
-This is the “traditional search” part.
+1. Retrieval.
+The engine searches its index (or the live web) for documents relevant to the query.
+This is the traditional search part.

-2. Augmentation: It takes the text from the top results (e.g., your blog post) and feeds it into the LLM’s context window along with the user’s question.
+2. Augmentation.
+It takes the text from the top results (your blog post, say) and feeds it into the LLM’s context window along with the user’s question.

-Why this matters for content creators: If your content is hard to read (too much JavaScript, popups, fluff), the “Retrieval” step might work, but the “Generation” step will fail.
-The LLM will skip your messy content and read your competitor’s clean llms.txt file instead.
+Why this matters for content creators.
+If your page is hard to parse (heavy JavaScript, popups, fluff), retrieval may succeed but generation will fail.
+The LLM will skip your messy content and read a competitor’s clean llms.txt instead.

 The death of the click